jlpteaching/ECS201C-Spring2019/HW2/HW2.md

   ./test <num_iterations> <producer_threads> <consumer_threads>
   ```

 The number of producer threads is only used for the mutex and the LF3, while the number of consumer threads is used for the mutex and LF2.
 The benchmarking program runs the tests for a given number of iterations, and averages the throughput.
-Some useful macros and test parameters are provided at the beginning of test.cc
+Some useful macros and test parameters are provided at the beginning of test.cc.

+We have added a few asserts to help you keep a couple of invariants.
+We found these invariants helpful when debugging as we were creating/updating this assignment.

+1. The head pointer should always be greater than or equal to the tail pointer.
+2. When reading, the node should always be valid, and when writing the node pointer should always be invalid.

+You may want to add more asserts for other invariants you find useful when debugging.
+Feel free to let your classmates know what invariants are useful.

+**NOTE:** You should remove these debugging asserts when running your tests!

 ## Problem 1: Utilize fine-grained Locks